Connect with us

 The issue was that the hospital was too close to Memphis, Tenn., which is about 50 miles away from Holly Springs where the hospital is based.
 According to the hospital’s chief operating officer and legal counsel Quentin Whitwell, CMS wanted further confirmation that the hospital was indeed rural, which is required to qualify for the designation.

-After a letter from Dr. Dan Edney, Mississippi’s state officer, confirming the hospital’s status as such, the rural emergency hospital designation was accepted, Whitwell said.
+After a letter from Dr. Dan Edney, Mississippi’s state health officer, confirming the hospital’s status as such, the rural emergency hospital designation was accepted, Whitwell said.

 CMS did not respond to a request for comment by press time.

 The rural emergency hospital designation was just rolled out by the federal government a few months ago.
-To qualify, hospitals must end inpatient services and transfer emergency room who need further care to larger hospitals within 24 hours.
+To qualify, hospitals must end inpatient services and transfer emergency room patients who need further care to larger hospitals within 24 hours.
 In exchange, they receive monthly stipends from the federal government and higher reimbursement rates.

 Alliance has been losing money for years, its CEO Dr. Kenneth Williams previously said.